ml6team/fondant/docs/guides/implement_custom_components.md

 consider that the `alt_text` is so important that the text has to be transformed into uppercase letters.

-## Implement your Python component
+## Implement your  Lightweight component

 Now, it's time to implement the component logic.